khuyentran1401/data-science-template/README.md

 7. Applications -> Code Editor -> Your Code Editor space -> Lifecycle configuration -> Select your lifecycle script
 8. Run Space (wait a moment).

-In the end, you should have the final web-based Code Editor with your Data Science repository cloned `/home/sagemaker-user`
+In the end, you should have the final web-based Code Editor with your Data Science repository cloned into `/home/sagemaker-user`
 ![image](https://github.com/tapyu/to-rm-data-science-template/assets/22801918/bb632ac6-39f0-4d96-9b61-dfff954270a0)

 ### Setup `poetry`